SloMo-Fast: Slow-Momentum and Fast-Adaptive Teachers for Source-Free Continual Test-Time Adaptation: Class-Specific Prototype Creation via Dual-Criterion Filtering

 \section{Class-Specific Prototype Creation via Dual-Criterion Filtering}

+To provide a robust foundation for contrastive learning and feature alignment, we implement a selective prototype generation mechanism.
+This approach ensures that only the most reliable and discriminative features from the target data are used to represent each class, preventing the noise inherent in test-time predictions from corrupting the model's feature space.

+The selection process is governed by two complementary metrics: prediction entropy and Dynamic Label Calibration.
+While low entropy identifies samples where the model is confident, Dynamic Label Calibration (the difference between the highest and second-highest class probabilities) ensures that the prediction is not an ambiguous choice between two similar classes.
+By maintaining these features in a fixed-size priority queue, we ensure that the class-specific prototypes which calculated as the centroid of the queue, remain stable yet adaptive.
+Furthermore, the periodic pruning of the most stable elements prevents the prototypes from becoming biased toward a narrow subset of easy samples, encouraging a more comprehensive representation of the evolving target distribution.

-To maintain reliable and discriminative prototypes, we selectively store test features in class-specific queues based on low entropy and high sensitivity.
-Periodic pruning ensures the queues retain only the most confident and stable representations for each class.
-The entire selection process is presented in Algorithm \ref{algo}.
+To maintain reliable and discriminative prototypes, we selectively store test features in class-specific queues based on low entropy and high sensitivity (Dynamic Label Calibration).
+Periodic pruning ensures the queues retain only the most confident and stable representations for each class, preventing representation drift.
+The detailed selection process is outlined in Algorithm \ref{algo}.